Biomedical Research Career Award (BMRCA) Program

 The Students will also be given a schedule of all such didactic offerings on their first day to review with their mentor and fit into their laboratory schedule.

 It has been our experience with this popular program that the educational experience is significantly diluted if students take other course work outside of the MGH during this year.
 However, there may be specific instances in which courses in statistics or other research techniques may be appropriate.
 There is no additional stipend to support the tuition for any such courses.
 Course enrollment must be discussed in advance with the mentor, and time away from the lab during key working hours must be a serious consideration.

 Applicants should apply by enclosing their resume accompanied by a personal statement detailing why they believe the BMRCA program is appropriate for their career.
 Applicants will also be asked to furnish three letters of support from past teachers or research mentors outlining the suitability of the applicant for this competitive position.
 Qualified applicants will be invited to visit the Reproductive Endocrine Unit to interview with appropriate investigators.
 The selection process will be rolling.

 Minority students are actively encouraged to participate in the program.
-This program may be a part of or independent from the 8 -week (SRTP) summer experience that is administered separately by the Center for Diversity and Inclusion at Mass General Hospital or the Pre-matriculation Summer Program sponsored by the HMS Office of Recruitment & Multicultural Affairs.
+This program may be a part of or independent from the 9 -week (SRTP) summer experience that is administered separately by the Center for Diversity and Inclusion at Mass General Hospital.

 Reproductive Endocrine Unit